 Gunnar Owen Hirthe

-Clarinetist,Gunnar Owen Hirthe is a Wisconsin native and currently a doctoral candidate studying new music for clarinet at Bowling Green State University’s Doctoral Program in Contemporary Music under the mentorship of Mr. Kevin W. Schempf.
-This distinguished program is focused on the artistic specialization of music from the 20th and 21st centuries from traditional to experimental and avant-garde to electronic.
-He is currently working on his dissertation titled Identity in the Clarinet Music of Michael Finnissy and Evan Ziporyn.
+A doctoral candidate at Bowling Green State University’s Doctoral Program in Contemporary Music under the mentorship of Mr. Kevin W. Schempf, Gunnar is currently working on his dissertation titled Identity in the Clarinet Music of Michael Finnissy and Evan Ziporyn.
 This research aims to bring further understanding to the world of music inspired by cultures other than what we experience in the Western art music tradition and what these intersections mean to these composers, the performer and their audiences.
+BGSU’s distinguished doctoral program is focused on the artistic specialization of music from the 20th and 21st centuries from traditional to experimental and avant-garde to electronic.

 Gunnar has taught individuals from beginners to retirees and music students from elementary to college.
 During his time at the Cleveland Institute of Music, he performed and taught individual and group lessons via high-def internet connection to various venues throughout the United States as part of their nationally recognized Distance Learning Program.
 While at The Ohio State and Bowling Green State Universities, Gunnar was a teaching assistant for the clarinet studios, teaching applied clarinet to music majors and non-majors of all levels and coaching woodwind chamber ensembles.
 He spent much of his doctorate as a teaching assistant for Exploring Music: A Social Experience, where the focus centers on connecting non-musicians with the sounds and music they encounter everyday and providing a perspective to understand music in a social context both historically and currently.